heksanderi/weather/README.md

-# weather-pi
+# Weather pi
-Script for reading weather data and forecast from open weather map into filesystem on rasperry pi (for talologger / OWFS)
+Script for reading weather data and forecast from open weather map into filesystem on rasperry pi etc. running (for talologger / OWFS).
+The script flattens the json response into filesystem recursively.

 <h2>Installation and configuration</h2>

-By default the script assumes it is installed in /home/weather/ If you want to change this you must edit the following files:
+By default the script assumes it is installed in /home/weather/ and if you want to change this you must edit the following files:
 <ul>
   <li>/bin/weatherdata.py</li>
   <li>/bin/runweather.sh</li>